HydraMeshnet/developer-portal/README.md

 ### Verifier

 A service provider entity (might be conflated with the inspector) that is verifying the validity of a signature by looking up DID documents and comparing access rights.
+*Verifier does not see any private information only cryptographical hashes, signatures and stuff.*

 ### Content ID